The story of the economists who championed the rise of free markets and fundamentally reshaped the modern world.

 But the economists’ hour failed to deliver on its premise.
 The single-minded embrace of markets has come at the expense of economic equality, of the health of liberal democracy, and of future generations.
 Across the world, from both right and left, the assumptions of the once-dominant school of free-market economic thought are being challenged, as we count the costs as well as the gains of its influence.

-Both accessible and authoritative, exploring the impact of both ideas and individuals, Binyamin Appelbaum’s The Economists’ Hour provides both a reckoning with the past and a call fora different future.
+Both accessible and authoritative, exploring the impact of both ideas and individuals, in The Economists’ Hour acclaimed New York Times journalist Binyamin Appelbaum provides both a reckoning with the past and a call fora different future.